 The dream continues through all of us.
 For modern initiatory practices to move into the body of our culture it will take the support and care of the whole community.
 Shortly after Steven’s death in May of 2003 the School of Lost Borders received spontaneous donations, and a request to create a scholarship fund in Steven’s honor.
-For the last 9 years, with our communities support, this scholarship fund has provided financial assistance to those in need who are strongly called to undertake a rite of passage or to train with the School.
-In 2011 and 2012, the School provided more than 50 scholarships totaling more than $20,000.
+For the last 12 years, with our community's support, this scholarship fund has provided financial assistance to those in need who are strongly called to undertake a rite of passage or to train with the School.
+Since becoming a 5013(3) non-profit in 2008, the School provided over 200 scholarships with the help of the Steven Foster Memorial Fund, totaling more than $62,000.

 In an effort to support as many people as possible, our policy is to offer scholarships of approximately one third of the base tuition.
 We also encourage applicants to find and build support in their own communities.
 As a donor you can make a donation in a participant’s name to support someone close to your heart directly in their rite of passage, by paying for part of their tuition, and you will still receive the benefit of a tax deduction.
 We are fully committed to working creatively with finances, so as to never let money be the obstacle to a rite of passage.

 The School is committed to supporting the reintroduction of meaningful and culturally appropriate rites of passage experiences around the world.
 Over the last decades it has been instrumental in training people in this work from around the globe, providing personal as well as financial support when needed.
 This has led to an ever growing network of committed and highly skilled guides to carry on the work and training in many countries.
 The following 3 areas are supported through donations to the Global Fund: